 Hello, and welcome to Exeunt – or for some of you, that’s welcome back.
 Welcome to our new home on Substack: a way to deliver in-depth, inventive, fierce and playful writing about theatre, straight to your inboxes.

-We give critics the freedom to expand beyond tight deadlines and brutal word counts, and to give theatre and performance the consideration and thought it deserves across essays, longform reviews, investigations, dialogues and debate.
+Exeunt gives critics the freedom to expand beyond tight deadlines and brutal word counts, and to give theatre and performance the consideration and thought it deserves across essays, longform reviews, investigations, dialogues and debate.
 Please join us.

 The story so far… and what’s next

 Exeunt was founded as an online magazine in 2011 by Natasha Tripney and Daniel B. Yates, and quickly became essential reading for theatre-lovers in the UK and beyond – for both the reverence and irreverence with which it treated the artform.
+In 2016, Alice Saville took over as editor, and steered the website and a dedicated community of writers until it became financially unsustainable in 2022.

 Support independent criticism

-We’ll be publishing two newsletters a week - one free, and one for paid subscribers.
+Exeunt publishes two newsletters a week – one free, and one for paid subscribers.

 Exeunt can only flourish with your support.
-We’re in an impossibly difficult climate for journalism - and for arts journalism in particular, with coverage and budgets continually shrinking.
-We want Exeunt to be a space that works better for writers, readers, and everyone who loves theatre.
+We’re in an impossibly difficult climate for journalism – and for arts journalism in particular, with coverage and budgets continually shrinking.
+I want Exeunt to be a space that works better for writers, readers, and everyone who loves theatre.
 But no matter how much you love it, writing about it for free isn’t healthy or sustainable.
 Theatre criticism shouldn’t be the preserve of the wealthy.

 So if you missed Exeunt while it was gone, or think independent criticism sounds like a good thing, subscribing is the very best way to help make it viable and sustainable.
 A paid subscription costs just £5 a month – that’s less than a single drink in most theatres – or £55 a year.